INRIX-rebecca-davey/hack-evening-2017/README.md

 Description: use data features (existing or engineered) to develop a model that can predict casualty severity

-### Challenge 2: machine learning - time series
+### Challenge 2: machine learning - time series modelling

-Description:
+Description: develop a time series model to predict the rates of accidents with time

 Example of similar work: [A Time Series Model for Assessing the Trend and Forecasting the Road Traffic Accident Mortality](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5079210/)